MythicAgents/sliver/README.md

 cd /path/to/Mythic
 # Ensure latest updates are there
-git pull && sudo make && sudo ./mythic-cli start
+git pull && sudo make && sudo ./mythic-cli start sudo ./mythic-cli install github https://github.com/MythicAgents/sliver
-# WARNING: This currently takes several minutes due to a grpc bug
-sudo ./mythic-cli install github https://github.com/MythicAgents/sliver

 # Browse to Mythic and Generate a Payload, select 'sliver' as the OS